biokraft/TelegramBotLauncher/README.md

     * do not delete URLs if the person has been part of the group for more than 7 days
 * Greet new members
     * set the greeting text yourself
+* Post your latest tweet by typing /tweet

 # Download
 Download executable jar: